-African Women Development Funds.
+1. African Women Development Funds

 This initiative is for the sole purpose of developing African Women in the business world.
-This female-only grant empowers women by giving funds to associations that handle issues about women’s bodies, health, security, equity, leadership, investment and women’s businesses.
+This female-only grant empowers women by giving funds to associations that handle issues about women’s bodies, health, security, equity, leadership, investment, and women’s businesses.

-African Young Entrepreneur Empowerment Nigeria Financial Grants.
+2. African Young Entrepreneur Empowerment Nigeria Financial Grants

 The program focuses on developing young African entrepreneurs; engaging them, training them, and finally giving them grants.
-The grants are awarded as prizes majorly for those who make it to the stage.
-This empowerment program monitor grants they have provided for one year.
+The grants are awarded as prizes mainly for those who make it to the stage.
+This empowerment program monitors grants they have provided for one year.

 Have you read about Nigeria Social investment program?

-Diamond Bank BET program.
+3. Diamond Bank BET Program

 This program is called Building Entrepreneurs Today, hence BET.
 It empowers businesses where about 50 get the grant out of a pool of applications.
 Since its inception, it has trained selected applicants for about half a year, and the last standing five get the grant.

-YouWin connect Nigeria.
+4. YouWin connect Nigeria

 This program targets Nigerians who have concluded higher institution education and must not be over 40.
 Another criterion states that applicants must be from Nigeria and reside in Nigeria.
 Must not be a civil servant and must be willing to attend training and mentoring exercises organized by the program.

-Tony Elumelu Entrepreneurship Program.
+5. Tony Elumelu Entrepreneurship Program

 Annually, about 1000 entrepreneurs from nearly 50,000 applications across Africa win the grant.
 Applications are judged by experts in business where a conclusion is from market feasibility, good team and wise financial models.
 The program only accepts Legal residents of any African country that is over 18.
-Applicants must reside in Africa, and businesses must be profit-oriented. ve
+Applicants must reside in Africa, and businesses must be profit-oriented.

 Just because you don’t have to pay the fund raised from grants back does not mean you won’t be accountable for money spent.
 Some of these programs enlist their beneficiaries in mentorship programs that teach them the required discipline of being an entrepreneur.